mcdemarco/the-new-kitchen-cookbook/cookies/hermits.md

 ## Variants

+Gooeyness varies with baking time.

 It is possible to make these as drop cookies, though I haven't tried it.

 Replace about 1/4 c. of the currants with chopped candied fruit, for even more of that scary-old-dessert-food flavor.

+It is possible to substitute baking powder for the baking soda, and I have tried it with no obvious ill effects.